TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Server-Database.md

 ## Function of the Subsystem

-The server and database subsystem plays a critical role within the overall system architecture by managing, processing, and securely storing data, ensuring efficient data flow and integrity between the central computer and website.
+The server and database subsystem is essential to the overall system architecture, managing, processing, and securely storing real-time telemetry data from both broadcast and network Remote ID sources.
+It ensures smooth data flow between the data collection layer and user-facing components like the website.
+This subsystem efficiently handles high-frequency telemetry, enforces data validation, maintains historical logs, and ensures consistency across sessions.
+By leveraging proper indexing, optimized queries, and security practices, it ensures high performance and data integrity.
+Additionally, the database is designed for scalability, capable of handling increasing drone data and supporting both real-time tracking and historical analysis as the application grows.

 ## Specifications and Constraints